SaladTechnologies/salad-kitchen-docs/content/docs/faq/Compatibility/779-should-i-buy-a-gpu-pc-for-salad.md

 title: Should I buy a GPU/PC for Salad?
 ---

-# Should I buy a GPU/PC for Salad?

 We're glad to hear that you're interested in helping expand the Salad network!
 However, we don't recommend that you buy a GPU or PC specifically for Salad.